apple/swift-algorithms/Guides/SortedInclusion.md

 ### Comparison with other languages

-**C++:** The `<algorithm>` library defines the `includes` function, whose functionality is part of the semantics of `sortedOverlap`.
-The `includes` function only detects of the second sequence is included within the first; it doesn't notify if the inclusion is degenerate, or if inclusion fails because it's actually reversed, both of which `sortedOverlap` can do.
-To get the direct functionality of `includes`, check the `doesFirstIncludeSecond` property of the return value from `sortedOverlap`.
+**C++:** The `<algorithm>` library defines the `includes` function, whose functionality is part of the semantics of `degreeOfInclusion`.
+The `includes` function only detects of the second sequence is included within the first; it doesn't notify if the inclusion is degenerate, or if inclusion fails because it's actually reversed, both of which `degreeOfInclusion` can do.
+To get the direct functionality of `includes`, check the `doesFirstIncludeSecond` property of the return value from `degreeOfInclusion`.

 (To-do: add other languages.)